Early medieval European dress

 Many aspects of clothing in the period remain unknown.
-This is partly because only the wealthy were buried with clothing; it was rather the custom that most people were buried in burial shrouds, also called winding sheets.
+This is partly because only the wealthy were buried with clothing; it was rather the custom that most people were buried in cloth burial shrouds, also called "winding sheets".
 Fully dressed burial may have been regarded as a pagan custom, and an impoverished family was probably glad to keep a serviceable set of clothing in use.
-Clothes were expensive for all except the richest in this period.
+Clothing was expensive throughout the period.